 When planning a trip to Noto, Sicily, the closest airport is Catania-Fontanarossa Airport (CTA).
 However, flights directly from the USA to Catania can be pretty expensive.
 For travelers with flexible schedules, a more budget-friendly option might be to fly into a major European hub such as Amsterdam, Brussels, Frankfurt, or Paris.
 From there, you can use low-cost carriers like Transavia, Wizz Air, or EasyJet to get a more affordable flight to Catania.
 This strategy can significantly reduce travel costs while allowing you to explore additional European destinations en route to your Sicilian adventure.

 I recommend renting a car, but you can also take a bus from Catania Airport to Noto.
-It takes around 90 minutes and costs 9 Euros each way, and you can buy it at the airport.
+It takes around 90 minutes and costs 9 Euros each way, and you can secure a ticket online via Omio.
 You can also take a train from Catania city center, but it will take 2.5 hours and you’ll have to change trains.

 Should I rent a car if I’m traveling to Noto?